Updated: Dec 4, 2020

 Meningitis can be an emotionally devastating disease, regardless of the outcome.
 People who have personally experienced meningitis sometimes report depression and anxiety as after effects.
 This may result from having experienced a potentially deadly disease with a range of impacts, some of which can be severe and permanent.
 Even for survivors who make a full recovery, the disease can be life changing and there is no return to “normal”.
 Feeling sad or anxious is normal and usually passes quite quickly but when someone is depressed or has anxiety these feelings persist and can greatly affect someone’s quality of life.
 For instance, someone struggling with anxiety may start to suffer from panic attacks and/or health anxiety, which is when someone constantly worries about their health or the health of a loved one.

 Depression, anxiety and intense mood changes can also be the result of acquired brain injury (ABI) caused by meningitis.
 ABI is an injury to the brain caused after birth and can particularly affect child survivors of meningitis as it takes 20 years for the brain to develop.
 Changes caused by ABI can take many years, whilst also struggling through adolescence, until they are noticed and so it can be very hard to link the cause – meningitis – with memory loss, behavioural changes, difficulties in concentrating, planning and executing tasks.
 This may understandably be very frustrating for the person affected and those around them, particularly if they do not know why they’re facing certain struggles.
 Being aware of how meningitis may affect someone in the long-term can help change perceptions so that survivors can receive the appropriate support and their families can understand why their loved one is not the same person as before they were diagnosed.
+These perceptions can be so hard to change because depression, anxiety and ABI are all examples of invisible disabilities, which risk people who aren't aware of their impacts to minimise them.

 It is also common for mental health issues to extend beyond the individual as those close to them also suffer.
 1 in 5 people who contract bacterial meningitis dies and that loss is incalculable.
 For a bereaved loved one, the grief process after losing someone to meningitis may be one of the hardest things they have to go through.